ColorfulSoft/StyleTransfer-Colorization-SuperResolution/Style Transfer/2017. Arbitrary Style Transfer in Real-time with Adaptive Instance Normalization/README.md

 3. Go to the "Release" folder and run "Arbitrary Style Transfer in Real-time with Adaptive Instance Normalization.exe"

 # Minimum system requirements
-* Windows XP and higher.
+* Windows 7 and higher.
 Any bit depth.
-* 1 GB of RAM.
+* 2 GB of free RAM.
-* .NET Framework 4.0 and higher.
-The program may also run on .NET Framework 3.5.
+* .NET Framework 4.5 and higher.

 # Demo: